Dorian Awards

-The Dorian Awards are film and television accolades given by GALECA: The Society of LGBTQ Entertainment Critics, founded in 2009 as the Gay and Lesbian Entertainment Critics Association.
-GALECA is an association of professional journalists and critics who regularly report on movies and/or TV for print, online, and broadcast outlets in the United States, Canada, Australia, and the United Kingdom.
-As of March 2023, GALECA listed approximately 420 members, including those on its advisory board.
-The awards recognize the best in film and television, with categories ranging from general to LGBTQ-centric.
+The Dorian Awards are general and LGBTQ-themed accolades for excellence in film, television and Broadway / Off-Broadway, as voted by the members of GALECA: The Society of LGBTQ Entertainment Critics.
+GALECA is an association of professional journalists and critics who regularly report on movies, TV and/or New York City stage productions for print, online, and broadcast outlets mainly in the United States, United Kingdom, Canada, and Australia.
+The group was founded in 2009 as the Gay and Lesbian Entertainment Critics Association.
+As of February 2025, the organization listed approximately 540 members, including those on its advisory board.

-The Dorian Award is named in honor of the writer Oscar Wilde, in reference to his novel The Picture of Dorian Gray, and the original award was a simple certificate with an image of the noted author and playwright, along with a graphic of hands holding a black bow tie.
+The Dorian Award is named in honor of Oscar Wilde, in reference to the main character from his novel The Picture of Dorian Gray, and the honor's logo includes an illustration of Wilde.

-In 2019, the award was redesigned to mimic a cue card.
-Since the group's first televised awards special, Dorians TV Toast 2020, first shown on the streaming platform Revry on September 12, 2020, winners have received a small illustrated portrait of themselves or a memorable scene from their project.
-During GALECA's Dorians Film Toast 2021 special (airing April 18, 2021), actress Carey Mulligan, in accepting the group's Best Film Performance—Actress award for her work in Promising Young Woman, said her Dorian "might be the coolest prize I've ever seen."
+Various versions of the physical award over the years include a framed certificate, a giant cue-card, and a small canvas print showing an illustrated portrait of the winner or a memorable scene from the awarded project.
+During GALECA's Dorians Film Toast 2021 (airing April 18, 2021 on the streaming platform Revry), actress Carey Mulligan, in accepting the group's Best Actress award for her work in Promising Young Woman, said her Dorian "might be the coolest prize I've ever seen."